DataAccess2020/2020-Capstone_project_Jacopo/README.md

 <tr>
 <td>

 You are reading Jacopo Malatesta's capstone project for the <i>Data Access and Regulation</i> course of the <i>Data Analytics for Politics, Society and Complex Organizations</i> Master program (University of Milan).
 This small research aims at gaining insight into the Twitter content regarding the 2020 Democratic Party presidential primaries.
-In order to achieve this, Twitter data, including both tweets about the candidates and tweets by the candidates, have been scraped and analyzed with basic text analysis and sentimental analysis tools.
+In order to achieve this, Twitter data, including tweets both by and about the candidates, have been scraped and analyzed with tools of text and sentiment analysis.

 ![A screenshot of one of the scripts](screenshot.png)
 <p align="right">